-- Concentration The risk that a significant allocation to any single asset category and its underperformance relative to expectation would result in difficulties in achieving funding objectives. - Illiquidity The risk that the Scheme cannot meet its immediate liabilities because it has insufficient liquid assets. - Currency risk The risk that the currency of the Scheme's assets underperforms relative to Sterling (i.e. the currency of the liabilities).
+- Concentration The risk that a significant allocation to any single asset category and its underperformance relative to expectation would result in difficulties in achieving funding objectives. - Liquidity The risk that the Scheme cannot meet its immediate liabilities because it has insufficient liquid assets. - Investment manager underperformance The failure by the investment manager to achieve the rate of investment return assumed in setting their mandates. - Environmental, Social and Governance ("ESG") risks the extent to which ESG issues are not reflected in asset prices and/or not considered in investment decision making leading to underperformance relative to expectations. - Climate risk The extent to which climate change causes a material deterioration in asset values as a consequence of factors including but not limited to policy change, physical impacts and the expected transition to a low-carbon economy.

-- Investment manager underperformance The failure by the investment manager to achieve the rate of investment return assumed in setting their mandates. - Environmental, Social and Governance ("ESG") risks the extent to which ESG issues are not reflected in asset prices and/or not considered in investment decision making leading to underperformance relative to expectations. - Climate risk The extent to which climate change causes a material deterioration in asset values as a consequence of factors including but not limited to policy change, physical impacts and the expected transition to a low-carbon economy.
+The Trustees manage asset risks through regular monitoring of these risks by their Investment Sub-Committee.
+The Trustees provide a practical constraint on the Scheme's investments deviating greatly from the Trustees'

-The Trustees manage asset risks as follows.
-The Trustees provide a practical constraint on the Scheme's investments deviating greatly from the Trustees' intended approach by adopting a specific asset allocation benchmark and by agreeing benchmark asset allocations and tracking error requirements with their investment manager which the Trustees monitor.
+intended approach by adopting a specific asset allocation benchmark and by agreeing benchmark asset allocations and tracking error requirements with their investment manager which the Trustees monitor.